Chhiplakot

-Chhiplakot or Najurikot, which in local language is called Chhipuldhura, is a Himalayan mountain range that lies between the Kali River and Gori River in Pithoragarh district of Uttarakhand, India.
-It is bounded on the east by Nepal, on the west by Munsyari and on the north by the Himalayas, on the south by the Askot.
-This mountain is situated to the south of Panchachuli.
-The highest peak of this range is Najurikot, which is about 4497 meters above sea level.
-It has beautiful places full of wide range of flora and fauna, lakes and beautiful alpine meadows.
+Chhipulakot or Najurikot, which in Kumaoni Language is called Chhipuldhurà, is a Himalayan mountain range that lies between the Kali River and Gori River in Dharchula region of Pithoragarh district of Uttarakhand, India.
+It is bounded on the east by Nepal, on the west by Munsyari, on the north by the Panchachuli Himalayan range and on the south by the Askot.
+The highest peak of this range is Najurikot, which is about 4700 meters above sea level.
+Set amidst the majestic Himalayas, this sacred alpine region is blessed with a rich diversity of flora and fauna, serene kund's, and the rare, enchanting Brahma Kamal flowers.
+Regarded as the abode of Chhipula Kedar Deva and revered for its spiritual aura, this sacred place holds deep religious significance for the people of Dharchula and Munsyari.